terryrossi/TheFlix-Angular-client/README.md

 browsers and libraries such as Angular, the client-side of an app is today considered to be just as important as the server-side.
 Full-stack developers need to be well-versed in both server-side and client-side development.
-In the previous Achievement, I've built the server-side for a movie app called TheFlix.
-The API and database that I built meet the information needs of TheFlix users.
-Now, I am creating the interface they’ll use when making requests to—and receiving responses from—the server-side.
-The client-side of my TheFlix app will include several interface views (built using TypeScript, the Angular Framework and Material for html elements) that will handle data through the (previously defined) REST API endpoints.
+In the previous Achievement, I've built the server-side for a movie app called TheFlix with a React/Redux front-end in its first version.
+The API and database that I built meet the information needs of TheFlix-Angular users.
+Now, I am creating a second interface (the first one was React/Redux) they’ll use when making requests to—and receiving responses from—the server-side.
+The client-side of my TheFlix-Angular app will include several interface views (built using TypeScript, the Angular Framework and Material for html elements) that will handle data through the (previously defined) REST API endpoints.
 The code i write impacts both the users and fellow developers.
 As I work through this Achievement, I’ll need to consider, among other things, the readability and maintenance of my codebase, and the design and usability of the app.